Written by

 This verification is handled end-to-end by Numeracle, a leader in identity solutions.
 With a seamless process, strong relationships with all major carriers, and best-in-class technology, we ensure enterprises get the identity verification you need—and that your customers can trust it.

 Over the last two years, the Federal Trade Commission (FTC) and other federal agencies have taken a hard line on fraud conducted through identity impersonation over voice channels.
-Just recently, the FCC fined a telecom provider for $4.5 million because they allowing illegal callers to impersonate government workers, callers we would normally think to trust.
+Just recently, the FCC fined a telecom provider for $4.5 million because they allowed illegal callers to impersonate government workers, callers we would normally think to trust.

 Numeracle has been fighting this battle for years with processes like Verified Identity—but broader industry adoption and consumer awareness are still needed.